 This method has several benefits: They won't move when you eat or speak, they are less likely to fall out at embarrassing times, and they will improve your chewing ability.

 To read more about implant overdentures, please see our dental implants page.

-If you are ready to get your smile back, you may call our office to set an appointment, or you may click here to request an appointment online.
+If you are ready to get your smile back, you can call our office to set an appointment, or you can click here to request an appointment online.